Configuration¶

 unknown vault type |

-Invalid vault type | Check supported types: azure, bitwarden, vaultwarden, vault, keeper, aws, generic |
+Invalid vault type | Check supported types: azure, bitwarden, vaultwarden, vault, aws, keeper, generic, tool |

 endpoint required |

-Missing endpoint | Add endpoint URL for vault |
+Missing endpoint | Add endpoint URL for vault (not required for type tool) |

 invalid cron schedule |